Mastering Identity Lifecycle Management for Non-Human Identities

 Types of Non-Human Identities

-- Dynamic Identities: These change often, such as in cloud environments where instances are frequently spun up and down.
+- Dynamic Identities: These change often, like in cloud environments where instances are frequently spun up and down.

 Comparison of Static vs. Dynamic